 In the hall of the gurdwara, the Guru Granth Sahib is set on a raised platform, a kind of lectern, which is covered with a royal canopy.
 The book itself is covered with bright cloth, often fringed with silver or gold.
 When the book is open, it is fanned reverently with a white yak-tail fly whisk to keep insects or dust from settling on its pages.
 As Sikh men, women, and children enter the gurdwara for worship, they first go forward to the altar-like lectern bearing the Guru Granth Sahib.
 They kneel or bow fully before it, touching their heads to the floor.
 They make an offering of money.
 Honoring the position and authority of the scripture is the foremost act of devotion.

 The entire gurdwara program, usually held on Sundays in American gurdwaras, is oriented around the Guru Granth Sahib.
 A group of men and women sit with a harmonium singing hymns from the text of the Guru Granth Sahib.
 A group of teens comes forward to sing, followed by a group of children.
-The Granthi attends the Guru Granth Sahib, reads and recites from its pages, and waves a white fly-whisk over it with all the honor due royalty.
+The granthi attends the Guru Granth Sahib, reads and recites from its pages, and waves a white fly-whisk over it.

 When the akhand path is over or when the weekly gurdwara service is over, the granthi places the Guru Granth Sahib on his head and carries it from the hall to a special room of the gurdwara where it is kept.
 It is laid to rest on a soft bed and covered with a satin coverlet, until it is carried back to the public hall the next morning, again on the head of the granthi.